Petrislav of Rascia: Background

-Bosnia, Zahumlje and Rascia never were incorporated into an integrated state with Doclea.
+Bosnia, Zahumlje, and Rascia (i.e. Serbia) never were incorporated into an integrated state with Doclea.
 Each principality had its own nobility and institutions, simply requiring a member of the royal family to rule as Prince or Duke.

 Life

 Petrislav was the last son of Mihailo I and his Greek second wife.

-Mihailo I reconquered Rascia from the Byzantines between 1060 and 1074.
-He appointed Petrislav as Prince of Rascia.
+Mihailo I reconquered Serbia from the Byzantines between 1060 and 1074.
+He appointed Petrislav as Prince of Serbia.
 Mihailo I died in 1081, and Constantine Bodin succeeded as Prince.
 By 1085, the Vojislavljević brothers suppressed the revolt in the župa of Zeta, staged by their cousins, the sons of Radoslav.
 Constantine Bodin ruled unchallengedly.

 He was succeeded by his two sons, Vukan and Marko, in 1083.